 Additional professional development opportunities are promoted to all educators, including CTE teachers, administrators, and faculty at the secondary and postsecondary levels, school counselors, and special education teachers.
-These include the annual Nebraska Career Education Conference, fall content area teacher workshops, and a new statewide work-based learning summit to ensure both educators and business and industry may effectively partner to increase the availability and quality of experiences provided to CTE students.

 Priorities:

 Nebraska CTE is committed to recruiting and retaining diverse, high-quality CTE instructors, administrators, and school counselors at the secondary and postsecondary levels.
 Specific strategies to be prioritized include: